Economy & Markets Jun 28, 2021

 As with buyout managers, VC manager MOIC and IRR also tracked each other until 2012 after which a combination of subscription lines and faster distributions led to rising IRRs despite falling MOICs.
 There’s a larger gap between average and median managers than in buyout, indicating that there are a few VC managers with much higher returns and/or larger funds that pull up the average relative to the median.

 Line chart shows the average and median multiples of invested capital (MOIC) by vintage year for 2006 to 2017 venture capital funds.
 The average MOIC is consistently about 0.5 higher than the median MOIC across vintage years.
-Average and median MOIC rose from 2004 to 2012 vintage years, but have since fallen to mid-2000s vintage year levels (2.0x average, 1.5x median).
+Average and median MOIC rose from 2004 to 2012 vintage years, but have since fallen to mid-2000s vintage year levels (2.0x average, 1.5x median)

-Line chart shows the average and median internal rates of return (IRR) by vintage year for 2006 to 2017 venture capital funds.
+Line chart shows the average and median internal rate of return (IRR) by vintage year for 2006 to 2017 venture capital funds.
 The average IRR was consistently about 5% higher than the median IRR until 2014, when the average IRR started to rise at a faster pace than the median.
 Nevertheless, average and median IRRs have increased with each vintage year.

 VC managers have consistently outperformed public equity markets when looking at the “average” manager.
 But to reiterate, the gap between average and median results are substantial and indicate outsized returns posted by a small number of VC managers.
 For vintage years 2004 to 2008, the median VC manager actually underperformed the S&P 500 pretty substantially.

-Line chart shows the average and median public market equivalent ratios (PME) vs the S&P 500 by vintage year for 2006 to 2017 venture capital funds.
+Line chart shows the average and median public market equivalent ratio (PME) vs the S&P 500 by vintage year for 2006 to 2017 venture capital funds.
 The average PME is consistently higher than the median PME.
 Both the average and median PMEs increased with each vintage year until 2012 when they began to plateau around an average of 1.4x and a median of 1.1x.

 Venture capital: performance benchmarks and manager dispersion